 Head injuries are one of the worst things that can happen to you when you snowboard.
 If you learn how to fall properly, you can reduce that risk and keep yourself out of the emergency room.

-However I experienced a coupled concussions, but one was so bad I wasn’t the same for 6 months.
+However I experienced a few concussions, one was so bad I wasn’t the same for 6 months.
 I believe in being crazy on a snowboard, but I also believe you need to be safe.

 In recent years, I’ve become an instructor and refuse to teach anybody unless they’re wearing a proper snowboarding helmet.